maobowen/PixelPlusPlus/README.md

 2. Run the program with the following command:

-		./top.native

-3. Type in any valid statements, expressions, or functions you want to run with the program, each line separated with ";", for example:

-		int a;
-		int foo() {
-			int b;
-			b = a;
-			return b;
-		}
+		./toplevel.native [file.xpp]

+the function takes one argument, which is a .xpp file that contains some pixel++ code.

-4. Press CTRL+D as an indicationo of EOF.
-You will get the output immediately.
+3. You will get the output immediately.

 You casn also clean intermediate and executable files before building again using the following command: